Police Scotland launches investigation into SNP’s use of donations

 Police Scotland launches formal investigation into SNP’s use of donations

-Follows allegations £600,000 raised for independence campaigning was diverted elsewhere
+The probe follows allegations £600,000 raised for independence campaigning was diverted elsewhere

 Related video: Sturgeon says face masks will remain in Scotland for some time